ayeshakhan2004/AEGIS-Sec/TASKS.md

   > "If a professor asked 'why does this paper matter for OUR project specifically,' what would you say in 2-3 sentences?
 What breaks in our argument if this paper were removed?"
 - [ ] **Deliverable:** 5 short write-ups (not paper summaries — reasoning about relevance)

-**Be ready to defend your weakest write-up live in the Friday meeting — one follow-up question will be asked on the spot.**

 ---